A Chronicle of Mutiny and Freedom on the Wild Coast

-Slaves Remastered: Rebellion, Revolution, and Restoration in the Atlantic World charts what a slave rebellion and its suppression looked like in a tropical colony.
+Blood on the River: A Chronicle of Mutiny and Freedom on the Wild Coast charts what a slave rebellion and its suppression looked like in a tropical colony.
 Surrounded by jungle and savannah, the revolutionaries, Amerindians, and Europeans parried and counter-parried against a backdrop of the larger Atlantic world.
 Initially, the slave rebels held the advantage against the Dutch governor.
 Then, as both sides struggled with shortages of food and weapons, internal divisions and political discontent followed.
 In the end, the Dutch prevailed because of one unique advantage—their long Atlantic reach.
 Unlike the rebels, the Dutch could get soldiers and supplies from neighboring colonies and from Europe.

-By paying attention to the internal politics of rebellion, Slaves Remastered tells a story of all the participants, including women and those who chose not to participate, and in so doing complicates the story of rebellion.
+By paying attention to the internal politics of rebellion, Blood on the River tells a story of all the participants, including women and those who chose not to participate, and in so doing complicates the story of rebellion.
 The Berbice Rebellion, so much lengthier and better documented than most, exposes the tensions, ﬁssures, and inequalities that were present in slave communities, and shows how these characteristics shape insurgency.